tomakehurst/minimal-mistakes/_docs/https.md

 description: Using WireMock with HTTPS.
 ---

+WireMock can optionally accept requests over HTTPS.
+By default it will serve its own self-signed TLS certificate, but this can be overridden if required by providing a keystore containing another certificate.

 ## Handling HTTPS requests

 To enable HTTPS using WireMock's self-signed certificate just specify an